stevenfluo/Prokudin-Gorskii/docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: default
-title: "Testing!"
+title: Testing!
+permalink: /
 ---

-hellow this is a test sdjfhdskjf
+# About the project
+meow moew

 # Title
+woof hiiiii